Milka: Advertising

-The brand's symbol is a lilac Simmental cow with a bell around her neck, usually in an Alpine meadow.
+The brand's symbol is a lilac Simmental cow with a bell around her neck, usually in an Alpine meadow, as conceived by Hungarian advertising agent Sándor Szabó living in Germany in 1971.
 During the 1990s, Peter Steiner appeared in Milka commercials.

-Milka has put focus on “tenderness” being their main advertising theme since the 1960s.
-In 1972, the Milka cow named Lila ("Lila" being German for lilac, purple, violet.) became the face of their advertising campaigns and has remained so to the current day.
+Milka has put focus on "tenderness" being their main advertising theme since the 1960s.
+In 1972, the Milka cow named Lila ("Lila" being German for lilac, purple, violet) became the face of their advertising campaigns and has remained so to the current day.
 Milka has sponsored many alpine skiing stars since 1995, including five World and Olympic champions.
 In 2015, Milka used a lilac-colored boat with Lila the mascot on it to tour the rivers of Germany and Austria during the summer.
-This boat was dubbed the “Muhboot” (pronounced Moo-boat), a pun on "U-Boot" (German for submarine).
+This boat was dubbed the "Muhboot" (pronounced Moo-boat), a pun on "U-Boot" (German for submarine).

 Products

 Milka is sold in a number of packages and flavors, according to where it is purchased: